Diffusion Means in Geometric Spaces: Introduction

 The definition is not limited to spaces with a smooth structure and we mention how the definition can be extended to random variables on graphs by only using the existence of random walks.
 However, in contrast to Euclidean space, the estimated valued of $\mu$ in general depends on $t$ and uniqueness is not always guaranteed.

+In Euclidean space, the variance $t$ does not influence the estimated mean.
+While diffusion means on manifolds typically depend on $t$, this does not mean that diffusion means for larger $t$ are less dependent on the data.
+Instead, with increasing $t$ the diffusion process and thus the diffusion mean is influenced by the manifold's geometry on an increasingly larger scale.

-The logarithmic heat kernel and geodesic distance has a natural connection due to the limit $\lim_{t \to 0} -2t\ln p(x,y,t) = \dist(x,y)^2$ \cite{hsu_stochastic_2002}, which allows us to consider diffusion means as an extension of Fr\'echet means.
-Since $t$ represents the variance parameter, we can interpret the choice of $t$ as the amount of variance the diffusion mean allows, whereas the Fr\'echet mean allows minimal variance.
+The logarithm of the heat kernel is naturally connected to the squared geodesic distance by the limit $\lim_{t \to 0} -2t\ln p(x,y,t) = \dist(x,y)^2$ \citet{hsu_stochastic_2002}, which allows us to consider diffusion means as an extension of Fr\'echet means.
+We can interpret $t$ as the amount of variance connected to the diffusion mean, where the Fr\'echet mean represents the limit of vanishing diffusion variance.
 Throughout the paper we consider the similarities and differences between diffusion means and the Fr\'echet mean.
-To exemplify this, we compare in Figure \ref{BrownianNormalDis} the estimated variance of the Fr\'echet and diffusion estimator on different bimodal \BND s.
+To exemplify this, we compare in Figure \ref{BrownianNormalDis} the estimated variance of the Fr\'echet and diffusion mean on different bimodal \BND s.

-By sampling from a Brownian motion on $\cS^2$ with variance $\sigma>0$ starting in the north pole $\mu$ and south pole $-\mu$ respectively, we obtain samples from two \BND s.
-Combining the two, we get a bimodal \BND \space by sampling from the northern distribution with probability $1-\alpha$ and from the southern with probability $\alpha$.
-The plots in Figure \ref{BrownianNormalDis} show the result of estimating the Fr\'echet mean and the diffusion mean for $t = 0.2,0.3,0.5,1,2$ when setting $\sigma = 0.3$ and $\alpha = 0.2$.
-The Fr\'echet sample mean is unique at $\mu$, but the estimator has a lower convergence than the standard CLT rate.
-We see a clear improvement in the convergence rate of the diffusion estimator and a positive influence of increasing $t$.
+By sampling from a Brownian motion on $\cS^2$ with variance $\sigma>0$ starting at the north pole $\mu$ and south pole $-\mu$ respectively, we obtain samples from two \BND s.
+Combining the two, we get a bimodal \BND\ by sampling from the northern distribution with probability $1-\alpha$ and from the southern with probability $\alpha$.
+The plots in Figure~\ref{BrownianNormalDis} show the result of estimating the Fr\'echet mean and the diffusion mean for $t = 0.4,0.6,1,2,4$ when setting $\sigma = 0.3$ and $\alpha = 0.2$.
+The Fr\'echet sample mean is unique at $\mu$, but the estimator appears to converge to the population mean more slowly than with the standard CLT rate $1/\sqrt{n}$.

+This slower rate has been termed \emph{smeariness} by \citet{HuckemannEltzner2018} and among others, it lowers the power of asymptotic tests.
+We see a clear improvement in the convergence rate for the diffusion means: Their curves approach a horizontal above the usual CLT rate.
+This phenomenon has been coined \emph{finite sample smeariness} (FSS) by \citet{hundrieser_finite_2020}, which, among others, still negatively affects powers asymptotic test.
+Clearly, the increase of FSS of diffusion means wanes with increasing $t$.